ggonnella/findconfig/README.md

 use_home (boolean, default: True): enable searching in the user home directory use_src (boolean, default: True): enable searching in the source code directory
                               of the program
+src_climb (int, default: 1): maximum number of ancestor directories to search
+                             from the first directory without a __init__.py file starting from the directory containing the calling module
 ```